 Tip: Most neighborhoods have a free newspaper.
 We have about five in our area, two of which are delivered to our home weekly.
 Contact the newspaper administration and ask if you can pick up past editions.
 This saves the old papers from possibly going to landfill and repurposing is the buzzword at the moment.

 3. Wood Shavings Litter

 This is perfect if you have access to wood shavings and sawdust.
 The wood of course would need to be untreated and free from chemicals.
-To be on the safe side check on the safety of the wood you will be using with the experts.

 This litter, wood shavings mixed with sawdust and baking soda (optional) may be dusty because of the sawdust so it may take some experimenting to get the ratio just right.

 Okocat make a very popular wood litter.
 If you decide wood litter is a go but don’t want to make it yourself, this is a good alternative.
 Okocat’s wood litter is made from sustainably sourced, natural wood fibre.